minego/phnx/README_DC.txt

 Modified preferences-assistant.js, local.js and main-assistant.js to add scroll to bottom on Load More tap.
 Modified phnx.css and main-scene.html to show highlight on refresh button when tapped.
 Changed emoji graphics over to freely distributable EmojiOne graphics and updated about-scene.html to attribute them.
 Only old graphics are: 1F508, 1F68B, 27BF & E50A.
 Will replace when they become available.
+Updated emoji to now include 1F508, 1F68B and 27BF.
+E50A is still old and may be removed in the future as the emojione team believes its not part of the unicode spec and apple dropped it in ios5